xFooFoo/NZHerald-Article-Scraper/README.md

 Clone the repository

-Change the url variable in "NZHScraper.py" to any NZ Herald Article that you would like
+Enter the NZ Herald Article's URL as an input after running  "NZHScraperNew.py".

-Open CMD & set directory to the file that has "NZHScraper.py"
+Open CMD & set directory to the file that has "NZHScraperNew.py"

 Run
 ```